 - Encourages active student learning and teamwork Include an emphasis on cross-cultural interactions and understanding

 - Can be 5 - 15 weeks long

 - Are graded activities in each participating class

 - Can use any technology tools that serve the learning goals

 COIL can be implemented with a variety of courses from a variety of disciplines.
-Including: Biology, Nursing, Psychology, Statistics, STEM, English, etc.
+Including: Biology, Nursing, Psychology, Statistics, STEM, and English, to name a few.

 AlamoCOIL Partner Map

 In order to develop successful COIL modules, we must have a variety of partners to choose from.
 Faculty have the option of choosing their own pre-existing Partner or choose from more than 160+ partners we gain access through joining the SUNY Global Partner Network (GPN) and the Latin America COIL Network.